BitTigerInst/TwitterAnalytics/README.md

 Description
 -----------
 This is a term project from course 15619 Cloud Computing @ Carnegie Mellon University.
 The goal of this project is to practice integrating all parts learned from the course in designing, developing and deploying a real working solution.

+The project is to build a web service for Twitter data analysis.
+A raw dump of tweets that runs into tens of gigabytes was provided.
+The dataset will have to be stored within our web service.
+The web service should be able to handle a specific number of requests per second for several hours.
+However, the budget is limited, thus the task is to build an effective and cost efficient solution utilizing Amazon Web Services resources.

 Plan
 ----